-Note that, on either of the above approaches, we can restrict ourselves to the chance that agents will have of performing well over long sequences solely when it comes to their beliefs and credences about categorical features of the world, either because we are measuring the probability that an agent will have a true belief about the approximate relative frequencies, or because we are measuring the probability that the distance between an agent's credence function and the truth-function defined over only the actually-occurring events at a world will exceed a certain value.
+Note that, on either of the above approaches, we can restrict ourselves to the chance that agents will have of performing well over long sequences solely when it comes to their beliefs and credences about categorical features of the world, either because we are measuring the probability that an agent will have a true belief about the approximate relative frequencies, or because we are measuring a credence function's ch-expected distance from vindication.
 Thus, even if we restrict our prior principles of epistemic normativity to our beliefs about those categorical features, we find that agents are epistemically obligated to obey (PP) for single-case chancy events.